keertikamanikandan/Sales-Performance-Evaluation/README.md

 - Majority of customer reviews were positive.
 - Non-Tech products rceived substantially more reviews and purchases.
 - Tech products showed lower customer engagement.

+### Geographical Performance by Region(Brazil)

+- Sales are mainly concentrated in São Paulo, Minas Gerais, and Rio de Janeiro.
+- On-Time delivery performance is highest in the Southeast region.
+- Revenue and delivery efficiency are strongest in the South and Southeast regions (SP, MG, RJ, PR, RS).

 ## 🛠️ Technologies Used